 hiring managers need to offer candidates options.

 What we understood: Sometimes video interviews can overwhelm candidates and make them feel more nervous.
-Many people are working from home with families and pets around, so it can feel intrusive having an interview via video.
+Many people are working from home with families and pets around, so it can feel intrusive to have an interview via video.

 What is required: Whatever the candidate needs to ease their interview anxiety will be valuable.
 Consider providing different format options and giving voluntary access to its various employee resource groups (ERGs) for further exploration of the organization.